Leonardo-Garzon-1995/npm-mastery-course/modules/01-fundamentals.md

 Have questions about this module?
 Start a discussion in our [GitHub Discussions](https://github.com/Leonardo-Garzon-1995/npm-mastery-course/discussions).

 Found an error or want to contribute?
-Check our [Contributing Guide](../CONTRIBUTING.md).
+Check our [Contribution Guide](../CONTRIBUTING.md).

 ---